 What’s that adage from Mark Twain?
 “If you tell the truth, you don’t have to remember anything.”
 Unconfirmed reports are that Mark Twain's Notebooks is on Hicks’ summer 2018 reading list.

 Seriously, the Times’ article lacks direct quotes from Hicks.
-As you can guess, the Intelligence Committee met with Hicks behind closed doors.
+The Intelligence Committee met with Hicks behind closed doors.
 Leaks from the meeting are as close as we’ll get to transparency on this one.
-Did Hicks say anything about white lies?
+Did Hicks really say anything about white lies?

 There’s an element of déjà vu here.
 You might recall earlier this month columnist Virginia Heffernan blasted the PR profession in her L.A.
 Times column.
 She did so by offering up Hicks, the 29-year-old Trump insider who became White House communications director after the brief tenure of Anthony Scaramucci ended last summer.

 “We know it’s a crime to lie to the FBI,” Heffernan wrote Feb.
 2. “We know it’s a crime to lie to [special counsel Robert] Mueller.
 But, as Hope Hicks knows...lying to the media is traditionally called PR.”

 Part of Heffernan’s beef was that Hicks: promised she would be able to suppress Donald Trump Jr.’s email chain about his infamous summer 2016 meeting with Russians (the ones who promised to deliver dirt on candidate Hillary Clinton); came up with an idea about how to obfuscate the reason for the meeting; and allegedly helped President Trump craft an intentionally misleading press release about the whole thing.

 Heffernan concluded in her column that Hicks’ activities were not only obstruction of justice but could “double as a referendum on the whole thorny practice of public relations.”